 We'll have a cocktail party on the roof of the Hotel Traditional Comfort to get acquainted, make some chlorine, and rally for a big adventure.

-Oct 11 - 14 - I have no idea where we will be at any given time.
-How's that for a plan?
-I know it will bum out Charles Hill, but there are no maps of this area.
-Or signs.
-We just have to follow Vishu.
-The objective will be to work our way east while stopping to place water units in villages we have targeted before hand.
+Oct 11 - 14 - We begin our journey but our exact route and itinerary will remain fluid.
+The objective is to work our way east while stopping to place water units in villages we have targeted before hand.
 The integration of a unit takes the better part of a morning.
 It might be necessary to stay long enough to work out the details of buying and installing a water tank.
 This phase of the trip is big adventure.
 If you like a firm plan, this might be tough.
 It's also why we are taking very basic camping gear.
-I'd rather we duck into the forest and sleep than drive into the night looking for a place to stay.
-Your safety trumps your comfort.
+We would rather duck into the forest and sleep than drive into the night looking for a place to stay.
+Your safety is paramount.

 Oct 15-17 - By this point you have done a lot of great work.
 You're tired.
 And while some parts of the trip have been beautiful, you deserve a dose of amazement.
 We will ride past ancient mountain towns into the remote and rugged Lower Mustang Valley.
-We'll ride through Annapurna National Park and you will see Annapurna, the 5th tallest peak in the world.
+We'll ride through Annapurna National Park and you will see it's high summit, the 5th tallest peak in the world.
 You'll sleep under Dhawlagiri, the 7th tallest mountain in the world.
-On the 16th, we'll ride over suspension bridges, brave a couple sketchy river crossings, and visit the Buddhist monastaries of Multinath.
-This section of the trip will blow your mind.
+On the 16th, we'll ride over suspension bridges, brave a couple river crossings, and visit the Buddhist monastaries of Muktinath.
 This is your time to revel in the splendors of Nepal.
 Later that day we arrive in the beautiful mountain town of Pokhara.